< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 Before Haugen left Facebook, she copied thousands of pages of confidential documents and shared them with lawmakers, regulators, and THE WALL STREET JOURNAL -- with the WSJ publishing a series of reports titled THE FACEBOOK FILES.
 Her testimony to Congress was highly credible, since she was obviously intelligent, articulate, professional, and organized.
 She claimed that Facebook was never forthright when outsiders tried to probe the company: "Facebook chooses to mislead and misdirect.
 Facebook has not earned our blind faith."

 Haugen urged lawmakers to examine the algorithms that drive popular features in social media apps, like the main feeds in Facebook and elsewhere.
-The algorithms rewarded engagement: postings that got comments, "likes" and other interactions were spread more widely and were featured more prominently in feeds.
+The algorithms rewarded engagement: postings that got comments, "likes", and other interactions were spread more widely and were featured more prominently in feeds.
 The engagement-based formula was biased towards the distribution of rage, hate, and disinformation, all the more so because it could be readily gamed by the Black Hats.
 She suggested that the algorithms be publicly listed, and that while social media operators couldn't be liable for content, they could be liable for algorithms.
-Haugen, however, was against breaking up Facebook -- since the separated components could network to maintain the status quo.
+Haugen, however, was against breaking up Facebook, since the separated components could network to maintain the status quo.

 There was clearly a problem with Facebook, but the rage against it was often incoherent.
-Both Democrat and Republican politicians blasted it, but were short on realistic solutions, and sometimes worked at cross purposes: Democrats, for example, wanted to suppress trolls such as antivaxxers, while Republicans insist that there should be no "censorship" of even the most ed toxic trolls.
+Both Democrat and Republican politicians blasted it, but were short on realistic solutions, and sometimes worked at cross purposes: Democrats, for example, wanted to suppress trolls such as antivaxers, while Republicans insist that there should be no "censorship" of even the most ed toxic trolls.
 Of course, many of Facebook's problems are those of the internet in general, particularly trolling and "fake news".
 For the moment, the complaints went nowhere -- though the Biden Administration did move forward on antitrust litigation against Big Tech companies, starting with Google, though the focus was on unfair business practices.

-* The Biden Administration remained focused on a legislative agenda, complicated by the malicious lies told by Fox News, other TR media outlets, and online trolls to undermine the government and keep the COVID-19 pandemic going.
+* The Biden Administration remained focused on a legislative agenda, complicated by the malicious lies told by Fox News, other TD Right media outlets, and online trolls to undermine the government and keep the COVID-19 pandemic going.
 In addition, the US was hit by a spate of "ransomware" attacks on infrastructure companies, in which criminal gangs seized control of their systems and only relinquished it after payoffs.

 Nonetheless, there were signs of a changing landscape.
 In late 2022, Alex Jones was ordered to pay $1.5 billion USD to the Sandy Hook families in restitution for defamation.
 The next year, Fox News settled with Dominion Voting Systems for almost $800 million USD.
 Actually getting the money out of Alex Jones would prove difficult -- but it was still clear that a legal cadre had arisen to take on trolls, and the courts were accepting their lawsuits.
 Following the settlement with Dominion, other plaintiffs lined up to take on Fox News, which no longer had much of a future.